Crypto hacks: how to protect a Web3 wallet

 A cold wallet is an offline physical key.
 It never transmits the private key to the computer or browser.
 When the user signs a transaction, the signature is created in the key and then transmitted to the blockchain.

-For cold wallet S , two major references exist: Ledger and Trezor .
+For cold wallet , two major brands exist: Ledger and Trezor .

-• Trezor ( Trezor One, Trezor Model T, SAFE 3/5) is focusing on transparency with an auditable open source code .
+Trezor ( Trezor One, Trezor Model T, Safe 3/5) emphasizes transparency with auditable open-source code .
 Recent models also incorporate a Secure Element chip .
-Trezor offers a simpler interface and an open source philosophy , ideal for those who favor clarity and confidence in the code.
+Trezor offers a simpler interface and an open-source philosophy , ideal for those who value clarity and trust in the code.

 The hot wallet, however, remains constantly connected to the internet.
 This opens the door to several possible attacks.